-Trauma and Attachment Therapy in NJ & PA
+Online Attachment Therapy in Somerset County & Across NJ, PA

 Do You Struggle with Trust, Connection, or Feeling Safe in Relationships?

-Do you often feel anxious or disconnected in relationships?
+Do you often feel anxious, disconnected, or unsure in your relationships?

-Are you carrying the weight of unresolved childhood trauma or attachment wounds?
+Do you feel weighed down by unresolved childhood trauma or attachment wounds?

 Understanding Attachment Trauma